Environmental Communication: Research Into Practice

 There is no syllabus as such.
 This page contains most of the relevant information that you would find on a syllabus, except for the readings.
 Since we change the readings each session, we don't list them here.
 But the topics covered in the course are listed above, as are the course objectives, means of evaluation, etc.

-Members of The IECA can receive discounted rates for the course, depending on their membership category.
-Fees are lower when you register by the early bird deadline (see the Registration block above for the date).
+Members of The IECA receive discounted rates for the course.
+Anyone can save 10% on course fees by registering early (see the Registration block above for the early bird deadline).